Golden tag frequently asked questions

 Why was Golden Tag suspended?

-The Golden Tag promotion was established to support bushfire affected communities and business by encouraging visitors and recreational fishing tourism back into bushfire affected areas.
+Golden Tag was established to support bushfire affected communities and business by encouraging visitors and recreational fishing tourism back into bushfire affected areas.
 The COVID-19 stay at home orders and state border closures were deemed inconsistent with the aim of Golden Tag which is to encourage visitation to fire affected areas.

 How long will it go for?